MichaIng/DietPi/CONTRIBUTING.md

 ### Helper functions (G_ helpers)

 DietPi provides many `G_` prefixed helpers in `dietpi/func/dietpi-globals`.
+Usage hints:
+- Read `dietpi/func/dietpi-globals` when adding behavior that interacts with the user, modifies files, or runs external commands — it documents optional environment variables and exit/cancel semantics for each helper.
+- Prefer the `G_` helpers over ad-hoc implementations to keep error handling consistent and reduce reviewer friction.

 Below are the most useful ones for contributors and how to use them safely.
 - `G_INIT` — initialize script runtime, sets up the working directory, exit traps, consistent locale for parsing external command outputs, and handles concurrent execution checks.
 Call early after sourcing `dietpi-globals`.